6 Creative Agency Podcasts You Should Be Listening To

 Best for: Graphic designers who are looking to dig deeper into how design affects the world.

-Design Matters is one of the first design-focused podcasts (it’s been around since 2009!) and it’s still a frontrunner for a reason.
-Host Debbie Millman focuses on the wide world of design through thought-provoking conversations with designers, curators, musicians, artists, writers and creative thinkers.
+Design Matters is one of the first design-focused podcasts (it’s been around since 2009!), and it’s still a frontrunner for a reason.
+Host Debbie Millman focuses on the wide design world through thought-provoking conversations with designers, curators, musicians, artists, writers and creative thinkers.
 The best part—their longevity means there’s a massive back catalogue to peruse.
 If you’re overwhelmed with choice, Debbie lists her favourite episodes on the website.

 Best for: Community managers, digital advertisers and anyone marketing on social.

 Advanced enough for social media gurus but approachable enough for anyone familiar with the social media sphere, Social Pros is a must-listen for people working in social media marketing.
 Hosts Jay Baer and Adam Brown interview social media strategists, talk industry trends, debunk social media myths and review case studies.
-Facebook recently reported that the average user spends 50 minutes per day on Facebook—if you’re within that range, you can certainly devote 30 minute per week to this must-listen podcast.
+Facebook recently reported that the average user spends 50 minutes per day on Facebook—if you’re within that range, you can certainly devote 30 minute per week to this must-listen podcast for creative agency owners.

 Best for: Inbound marketers, creative agency leaders and entrepreneurs.